osalabs/phpminiadmin/README.md

 ## Change Log
 ### changes in phpMiniAdmin 1.9.150108

-- allow httponly cookies so your plain password cannot be stolen by any javascript
+- httponly cookies so your plain password cannot be stolen by javascript
+- export disables foreign key checks
+- ask for super privilege(otherwise you get a error on import)

 ### changes in phpMiniAdmin 1.9.141219